-The active noise cancelling is very impressive, it even beats out the Bose making it the second best to the Sony.
+The active noise cancelling is very impressive, it even beats out the Bose making it the second-best to the Sony.
 The Surface headphone blocks out a very good amount of background noise while suppressing a lot of the vocals and chatter around you.

-Using at around 70% volume offers a very comfortable and enjoying listening experience.
+Using at around 70% volume offers a very comfortable and enjoyable listening experience.
 The audio characteristics of this headphone is a little similar to the Sony 1000x m3‘s.
 You get that similar bassy sound signature and loud performance.

 The midrange is clear but it’s missing some clarity with not much separation from the bass.
 This won’t be an issue for the average consumers.
 The highs are not very bright, but it does provide good clarity without being ear-piercing or overpowering.
 The surface headphones are suitable for all consumers and not only those who particularly prefer bass.

 With this being Microsoft’s first attempt at active noise cancelling headphones, they did a great job.
 The Surface Headphone is impressive and unique, it really does stand out from the competition.